-h) A competition area in front of the wall to which entry is restricted to the CEGC/ICCIC officials, the organisers officials, competitors taking part in the official period of route observation or in process of making their attempt upon a route, authorised television personnel and other persons specifically authorised by the President of the Jury;

-- i) Height measurement and results service;
+h) A competition area in front of the wall to which entry is restricted to the UIAA COMMISSION officials, the organisers officials, competitors taking part in the official period of route observation or in process of making their attempt upon a route, authorized television personnel and other persons specifically authorized by the President of the Jury; i) Height measurement and results service;

-- j) Medical personnel and a medical room;
+j) Medical personnel and a medical room;

-- k) A private CEGC/ICCIC office completed with video playback facilities;
+k) UIAA COMMISSION office completed with video playback facilities;

-- 1) Press office.
+l) Press office.

-3. ORGANISER'S PERSONNEL
+3.ORGANISER'S PERSONNEL

-- 3.1.
-The national body or federation/organiser shall provide the following personnel: - a) Director of the competition organisation team; - b) Assistants to carry out the following activities:
+3.1.
+The national body or federation/organizer shall provide the following personnel:

+a) Director of the competition organization team;

+b) Assistants to carry out the following activities:

-(i) All pre-competition organisation/administration and supervision/liaison with those for the provision and construction of the competition ice climbing structure and associated facilities, and the arena facilities;
+(I) All pre-competition organisation/administration and supervision/liaison with those fortheprovision and construction of the competition ice climbing structure and associatedfacilities, and the arena facilities;

-(ii) Welcome and register CEGC/ICCIC officials, competitors and team members, etc.;
+(II) Welcome and register UIAA COMMISSION officials, competitors and team members

-- (iii) Register and control authorised persons entering and leaving the isolation zone; - (iv) Maintain security of the isolation zone and competition zone; - (v) Accompany and generally assist competitors on leaving the isolation zone and walking - to the transit zone and the competition wall; - (vi) Organise the opening and closing ceremonies; - c) Route Judges (in accordance with CEGC/ICCIC regulations) to assist each Category Judge (including route time-keeping duties); - d) The belaying and wall cleaning team; - e) Routesetters and wall maintenance team; - f) Video recording and playback team. - g) Height measurement and recording service team. - h) Media and Press services and facilities; - i) Medical services and facilities.
+(III) Register and control authorised persons entering and leaving the isolation zone;

+(IV) Maintain security of the isolation zone and competition zone;

+(V) Accompany and generally assist competitors on leaving the isolation zone and walking to the transit zone and the competition wall;

+(VI) Organize the opening and closing ceremonies;

+c) Route Judges (in accordance with UIAA regulations) to assist each Category Judge(including route time-keeping duties);

+d) The belaying and wall cleaning team;

+e) Routesetters and wall maintenanceteam;

+f) Video recording and playback team.

+g) Height measurement and recording service team.

+h) Media and Press services and facilities;

+i) Medical services and facilities.

-4. CLIMBING STRUCTURE AND ROUTE-SETTING
+4.CLIMBING STRUCTURE AND ROUTE-SETTING

-- 4.1.
-Climbing Structure: The climbing structure shall be constructed in accordance with the CEGC/ICCIC regulations governing climbing structures. - 4.2.
-The national body/federation/organiser shall, subject to the approval of the CEGC/ICCIC, appoint the Chief Routesetter and the route-setting team.
+4.1.
+Climbing Structure: The climbing structure shall be constructed in accordance with the UIAA regulations governing climbing structures.

+4.2.
+The national body/federation/organizer shall, subject to the approval of the UIAA COMMISSION, appoint the Chief Routesetter and the route-setting team.
 The duties of the Chief Routesetter shall include:

-a) Design of the routes for each round of the competition, installing holds, painting boundaries, installing protection points and equipment for each route in accordance with CEGC/ICCIC regulations, checking that the routes are of the appropriate technical standard and that they comply with the CEGC/ICCIC's safety regulations;
+a) Design of the routes for each round of the competition, installing holds, painting boundaries, installing protection points and equipment for each route in accordance with UIAA regulations, checking that the routes are of the appropriate technical standard and that they comply with the UIAA safety regulations;